telerik/xaml-docs/controls/radlistbox/how-to/group-items.md

 	End Sub
 {{endregion}}

-Next you should declare the ViewModel as DataContext in your XAML:
+Next, you should declare the ViewModel as DataContext in your XAML:

 #### __[XAML]  Set the ViewModel as DataContext__